ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 # Sample message flow

+The following shows a sample OTrP message flow that uses application/otrp+json as the Content-Type.

 1. An application installer determines (e.g., from an app manifest) that the application has a dependency on TA "X", and passes this notification to the TEEP Broker.
 The TEEP Broker